jundalisay/superb/content/en/research/socrates/the-economist/chapter-12.md

 {{< l a="Socrates" >}}
-Soc.
-Well, and what of those addicted to another passion, that of gain?
+What of those addicted to<!--  another passion, that of --> gain?
 Are they, too, incapable of being trained to give attention to field and farming operations?
 {{< /l >}}